SukkaW/react-compiler-webpack/README.md

 }
 ```

-Using Next.js built-in React Compiler intergration is highly recommended.
+Using Next.js built-in React Compiler integration is highly recommended.
 But if you insist on going with `react-compiler-webpack`, you can follow use the provided Next.js plugin:

 ```js
 // next.config.js